civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 10.3

-      **(1)** The Minister may, with the approval of the Governor in Council, designate an entity, as defined in section 2 of the `Bank Act`, for the purposes, among others, of receiving and holding the assets of a pension plan relating to the pension benefit credit of any person who cannot be located, and of disbursing **those assets** in a lump sum.
+      **(1)** The Minister may, with the approval of the Governor in Council, designate an entity, as defined in section 2 of the `Bank Act`, for the purposes, among others, of receiving and holding the assets of a pension plan relating to the pension benefit credit of any person who cannot be located, and of disbursing those assets in a lump sum.

-      **(2)** **In the case of the termination of the whole of a pension plan or in the prescribed circumstances**, the administrator of the pension plan **or — with the approval of the Superintendent — the trustee or custodian of the pension fund** may, **subject to subsection (3) and the regulations**, transfer to the designated entity the assets of **the** plan relating to the pension benefit credit of any person who cannot be located.
+      **(2)** In the case of the termination of the whole of a pension plan or in the prescribed circumstances, the administrator of the pension plan or — with the approval of the Superintendent — the trustee or custodian of the pension fund may, subject to subsection (3) and the regulations, transfer to the designated entity the assets of the plan relating to the pension benefit credit of any person who cannot be located.

       **(3)** The transfer of assets to the designated entity may be made only if